azat-co/practicalnode/chapter10/chapter10.md

 }
 ```

-The command to install webpack locally is `npm i webpack -ES` (or without `S` if you are using npm v5).
+The command to install Webpack locally is `npm i webpack -ES` (or without `S` if you are using npm v5+).
 Then execute the bundling/compilation with `node_modules/.bin/webpack`.
 As with other tools, I do not recommend installing Webpack globally because that might lead to conflicts between versions.

 So Webpack by default will look for the `webpack.config.js` file.
-Of course you can name your filer other than `webpack.config.js` but in this case you would have to tell Webpack what file to use.
-You can do so with the option `--config` such as in `node_modules/.bin/webpack --config my-weird-config-filename-example.config.js`.
+Of course, you can name your file something other than `webpack.config.js`, but in this case you would have to tell Webpack what file to use.
+You can do so with the option `--config`, such as in `node_modules/.bin/webpack --config my-weird-config-filename-example.config.js`.

-There's also a `watch` option which will rebuild the bundle file on any file change in the source.
+There's also a `watch` option that will rebuild the bundle file on any file change in the source.
 Just add `--watch` to the `webpack` command.

-The way webpack works is that it uses loaders and plugins.
+The way webpack works is by using loaders and plugins.
 What's the difference?
-Plugins are more powerful and loaders are very simplistic.
-For example, `babel-loader` is a loader which converts JSX into regular JavaScript.
-Hot Module Replacement (HMR) plugin is a plugin which enables partial updates on the Webpack server by sending chunks of data on WebSockets.
+Plugins are more powerful, while loaders are more simplistic.
+For example, `babel-loader` is a loader that converts JSX into regular JavaScript.
+Contrary, the Hot Module Replacement (HMR) plugin is a plugin that enables partial updates on the Webpack server by sending chunks of data on WebSockets.

 Speaking of HMR.
 It's very cool and awesome.
 It can save you a lot of time.
 The idea is that you can modify your front-end app partially without losing app state.
-For example, after logging in, performing search and clicking a few times you are deep down in your front-end application looking at a detailed view of some item.
-Without HMR you have to perform this entire process each time you want to see a change in your code appear.
+For example, after logging in, performing a search, and clicking a few times, you are deep down in your front-end application looking at a detailed view of some item.
+Without HMR, you have to perform this entire process each time you want to see a change in your code appear.
 Log in, enter search, find item, click, click, click.
-You got the idea.
-With HMR, you just edit code, save the file and boom.
-Your app has the change (or not) at the exact same view.
+You get the idea.
+With HMR, you just edit code, save the file, and boom. 💥 Your app has the change (or not) at the exact same view.
 In other words, your app retains state.
 Hot Module Replacement is a wonderful feature.

-You might want to use webpack dev server for HMR.
-This dev server is built on Express by the way.
-For a HMR guide, see [this documentation](https://webpack.js.org/concepts/hot-module-replacement) because by the time you read this my example might be out-of-date anyway.
+You want to use webpack dev server for HMR.
+This dev server is built on Express, by the way.
+For an HMR guide, see [this documentation](https://webpack.js.org/concepts/hot-module-replacement) because Webpack HMR changes fast and by the time you read this my example may be out-of-date.

 Loaders are awesome too.
-Example of loaders include libraries to work with CSS, images and of course JavaScript.
-For example `css-loader` will allow to use `import` and `require` in the Node code to import CSS code while `style-loader` will inject a CSS style into the DOM with a `<script>` tag.
-Crazy huh?
+Example of loaders include libraries to work with CSS, images, and of course JavaScript.
+For example, `css-loader` will allow to use `import` and `require` in the Node code to import CSS code, while `style-loader` will inject a CSS style into the DOM with a `<script>` tag.
+Crazy, huh?

 The bottom line is that Webpack is powerful.
 Use it.